IBM/watsonx-prompt-lab/docs/lab-2/README.md

 This has multiple benefits.
 - Reduces hallucinations
 - Helps ensure the model has the most current, reliable facts
-- RAG also reduces the need to continiously retrain LLM models on new data, reducing time and cost
+- Reduces the need to continuously retrain LLM models on new data, reducing time and cost

 ![img.png](../images/lab2/2.1.0-groundingbutton.png)